Roots: The Next Generations: Production

-Producers Stan Margulies and David L. Wolper were initially reluctant to make a sequel to the 1977 miniseries, but later agreed to do it.
-Writer Ernest Kinoy then originally wrote an outline for Roots: The Next Generations based on the final seven chapters of Alex Haley's book Roots: The Saga of an American Family and about 1,000 pages worth of family recollections that Alex Haley dictated into a tape recorder.
+Producers Stan Margulies and David L. Wolper were initially reluctant to make a sequel to the 1977 miniseries but later agreed to do it.
+Writer Ernest Kinoy then wrote an outline for Roots: The Next Generations, based on the final seven chapters of Alex Haley's book Roots: The Saga of an American Family and about 1,000 pages worth of family recollections that Alex Haley dictated into a tape recorder.

 While Haley contributed as a consultant during the production, many of the family and other events depicted were factually inaccurate or wholly fictionalized.
 Some glaring examples include: